ANKARA, Turkey — Turkish officials say four soldiers were killed and four others were wounded in a bomb attack by Kurdish rebels in southeast Turkey.

 The wounded soldiers were transported to a hospital in Yusekova.
 There was no immediate information on their conditions.

 Hurriyet newspaper said the military launched an operation, backed by air power, to catch the militants.

-The PKK has waged a three-decade long insurgency in southeast Turkey.
+The rebels of the Kurdistan Workers’ Party, or PKK, have waged a three-decade long insurgency in southeast Turkey.
 Violence flared again in 2015 after the collapse of a two-year peace process.